-Climate risk type mapped to traditional financial services industry risk classification
+Climate risk type mapped to traditional financial services industry risk classification Credit risk

-Credit risk

 Within the framework of approximation to EU Acquis, Turkey is expected to integrate to European Emission Trading Scheme, thus to the cap and trade system.
+Additionally, European/US/Australian Green Deals are about get into force and our customers, who are exporters and/or manufacturers, could be subjected to carbon tax, carbon offsetting costs or extra investment costs.
 During this process, several Turkish industrial sectors may have reduced their emissions through low carbon technology investments or through offsetting their GHG emissions, in order to keep their emissions under the allowed threshold levels.
 While ETS would not apply directly to Vakıfbank, the situation may cause loan recipients to increase their capital costs due to additional regulatory requirements for their investments.
-Increased costs for investors (which are clients of Vakıfbank) may mean increased risk of capacity of the companies to pay back the bank loans especially for project finance.
+Increased costs for loan (which are clients of Vakıfbank) may mean increased risk of capacity of the companies to pay back the bank loans especially for project finance.